Active Multi-Object Exploration and Recognition via Tactile Whiskers: Discussion

 \section{Discussion}

-The main objective of this work is to search and recognize objects by using the tactile modality alone, which allows gathering information from a scene when vision modality is not available.
-Currently, our hardware system is based on a UR16e robot with a whisker sensor manufactured at a cost of around 15\$ each.
-Without loss of generality, the proposed approach can be applied to other robotic systems with at least a binary tactile sensor.
-The algorithm was also tested based on the embedded 6-Axis Force/Torque (F/T) sensor of the UR16e robot, by which the scene exploration task was conducted with satisfactory results for average to large objects.
+The main objective of this work is to search and recognize objects by using the tactile modality alone, which allows gathering information from a scene when a vision modality is not available.
+Currently, our hardware system is based on a UR16e robot with a whisker sensor manufactured at a cost of around {\revcolor{red}\$15} each.
+Without loss of generality, the proposed approach can be applied to other robotic systems with at least a binary tactile sensor. {\revcolor{red}The algorithm was also tested based on the embedded 6-Axis Force/Torque (F/T) sensor of the UR16e robot.
+The scene exploration task was conducted with satisfactory results for heavy objects, such as a stack of books demonstrated in Fig.~\ref{fig:book_exploration}.
+However, due to the limited sensor's precision (5.5 N according to UR16e robot's datasheet), lightweight objects were frequently pushed away during the exploration (tested on the game controller, Realsense package box demonstrated in Fig.~\ref{fig:UR_robot_mount} (d)), leading to positional errors when estimating the object contour.
+This highlights the necessity of leveraging whiskers to achieve non-intrusive shape exploration.}

-The advantages of the techniques presented in this paper can be summarized by the following highlights.
-First, high information gathering efficiency was achieved by planning informative paths.
-Second, the intrusiveness of interaction was reduced by using a compliant whisker sensor, together with the passive dynamics for contour tracing.
-Third, to further facilitate exploration in volumetric space, the surface of the object was probed around the object's position.
-Fourth, the planar and volumetric observations were integrated in such a way that high object discriminability was achieved, which allows recognizing new objects by only very few observations.